How to Write a Consulting Contract (Guide): Types and Terms to Include

 Example: Consultant will reimburse XYZ for any expenses incurred by XYZ in connection with any audit, which results in the correction of a billing error by Consultant in an amount greater that 5% of the charges that were subject to such audit for the period audited.

-Look for anything that will impact you being paid, including invoicing, billing, and time keeping policies.
+Look for anything that will impact your ability to be paid, including invoicing, billing, and time keeping policies.
 Some contracts may also have payment terms that do not align with your policies, i.e., a 60-day term when your standard term is 30 days.

-Up-front Payment In some agreements, you may require some payment before beginning work.
-For example, in a retainer agreement you may require the first month billing up front.
+In some agreements, you may require some payment before beginning work.
+For example, in a retainer agreement you may require the first month’s billing up front.
 Clearly spell out any requirements for a deposit or up-front payment.

 Discuss how and when you will invoice the client.
-For example, you may choose monthly electronic billing or you may choose to bill on the same day each month.
-The MBO Partners resource center provides more information regarding how to prepare and present professional invoices.
-Review carefully and negotiate accordingly.
-Consider anything that places additional burdens on your time, such as a requirement to enter your time in three different systems.
-These burdens can be onerous and a drain on your time, adding to the cost of the contract.
+For example, you may choose monthly electronic billing or to bill on the same day each month.
+Review invoices carefully and negotiate accordingly.
+Also consider anything that places additional burdens on your time, such as a requirement to log your hours in three different systems.
+These burdens can be a drain on your time, adding to the cost of the contract.
+The MBO Partners resource center provides more information on how to prepare and present professional invoices.

 You can also use payment terms to offer your clients benefits such as:

-- Refunds or Discounts.
+- Refunds or discounts.
 Define provision for refunds or discounts in the payment terms.
-MBO Partners’ blog offers helpful insights regarding whether one should offer discounts.
+MBO Partners’ blog offers helpful insights regarding whether one should offer discounts to your clients.

-In any case, who will ultimately own your work product is an important term within your contract.
-This term should be read carefully, and its accuracy should be confirmed.
+In any case, the person or entity who will ultimately own your work product is an important term within your contract.
+This term should be reviewed carefully and verified for accuracy.
 If you are bringing your own intellectual property (IP) to a project, it may be appropriate to protect it by having it specifically identified or removed from any IP assignment language in the contract.

 Example: Unless otherwise expressly indicated in a Statement of Work, Consultant shall submit, at least monthly, statements for Services rendered and expenses incurred in such form and detail as XYZ shall require, by the 15th day of the following month.

-For example, if you use any third party licenses, make sure you comply with the terms of those licenses.
-You may want to have your agreement spell out who will be responsible for maintaining any licenses.
+For example, if you use any third-party licenses, make sure you comply with the terms of those licenses.
+You may want to have your agreement define who will be responsible for their maintenance.

 To the extent that any materials owned by or licensed from third parties (the “Third Party Materials”) are included in the Deliverables, Consultant shall obtain for XYZ, at Consultant’s sole cost and expense, a perpetual, irrevocable, worldwide license to (i) use, reproduce, distribute, publicly perform, publicly display, modify, and prepare derivative works of such Third Party Materials and (ii) sublicense any of the foregoing rights.